caojohnny/data-benchmark/README.md

   `INSERT INTO ...
 ON DUPLICATE KEY UPDATE`
   * `MySQL REPLACE` - Uses indexing, uses transactions, uses `REPLACE` instead
   * `SQLite` (not in the results) - No indexing, no transactions, uses `REPLACE`
-  * `SQLite Unsafe` - Uses indexing, uses transactions, uses `REPLACE`
+  * `SQLite Unsafe` - Uses indexing, uses transactions, uses `REPLACE`, disables any journaling and file system synchronization
-  * `SQLite Transaction` - Uses indexing, uses transactions, uses `REPLACE`
+  * `SQLite Transaction` - Uses indexing, uses transactions, uses `REPLACE`, uses journaling and synchronizes with the file system

-The reason I've decided to use `REPLACE` is that it is really common for vanilla Spigot plugins to support Spigot 1.8.8, which has a really old SQLite driver (like 3.7 ish old), which does not support UPSERT yet.
+The reason I've decided to use `REPLACE` is that it is really common for vanilla Spigot plugins to support Spigot 1.8.8, which has an old SQLite driver (like 3.7 ish old), that does not support `UPSERT` yet.
 That being said, if the results between `MySQL` and `MySQL REPLACE` say anything, this might not really matter anyways.

 Either way, between using `MySQL` and `MySQL REPLACE`, it seems that there is practically no difference.
 Though the times suggest that the `INSERT INTO ...
-ON DUPLICATE KEY UPDATE` version is slightly slower, I would be hesitant to say that would be the case with just 19 ms separating the two that is well within the margin of error considering the amount of jitter the measurement times indicate - this is why it is important to look at all of the data!
+ON DUPLICATE KEY UPDATE` version is slightly slower, I would be hesitant to say that would be the case with just 19 ms separating the two.
+It is well within the margin of error considering the amount of jitter the measurement times indicate - this is why it is important to look at all of the data!